 In 2016, in spite of the contraction in revenues recorded in the main Eurozone countries, large listed corporates displayed signs of improvement both in profitability and, consistently, in the Ebit margins due to the decline in impairment, write-offs and interest rate expenses.
 This persisting weakness is mirrored in the relative stability in the percentage of companies reporting net sales below their historical values (ranging from almost 20% in the Germany to more than 40% in Italy).
 As for financial situation, soundness of most large corporates displayed some sort of improvement, with a declining proportion of Italian and Spanish firms running leverage above their historical level.
 In the first quarter of 2017, credit standards for non-financial companies have remained fairly unchanged across the Eurozone, while interest rates charged on bank loans have declined further for both large and mid-size firms.
-The demand for bank loan declined in France and Italy, where it was mainly driven by lower funding needs for fixed investments, while rising particularly in Spain.
+The demand for bank loan declined in Italy, mainly driven by lower funding needs for fixed investments, while rose in Germany and Spain.